AREAS OF REPRESENTATION

 Keep in mind that most of the successful manga and anime out there are tie-ins to other media properties, or are imports.
 There’s not a lot of material getting published by the mainstream publishers for the first time.
 That said, if you think you have something, I’d like to be queried.
 If you’ve been publishing already, say as a comic book but now you want to do a graphic novel, sales figures and reviews of that previously published material are very important.

-...is back.
-With Saw IV about to come out, clearly there's a movie audience.
+Clearly there’s a movie audience.
 Do I think the book audience is as large?
-No. But a really well written horror novel will always get readers' attention.
+No. But a really well-written horror novel will always get readers’ attention.
 I think the best horror has a strong psychological element.
-I love Supernatural on TV and I'm sure the novels do just fine, but when I'm thinking horror, that's not quite what I have in mind.
-I'm thinking bigger, meatier stories, with layers of plot and very, very strong characterizations.
+I love Supernatural on TV and I’m sure the novels do just fine, but when I’m thinking horror, that’s not quite what I have in mind.
+I’m thinking bigger, meatier stories, with layers of plot and very, very strong characterizations.
 I’m going to date myself, but books like Carrion Comfort, The Keep, and Ghost Story come to mind.
 Also, I confess I’m a sucker for anything related to the Antichrist, e.g., The Omen.

 Before submitting to The Zack Company, please read the Submission Guidelines.